NixOS/rfcs/rfcs/0145-doc-strings.md

     }
 ```

-Although this has already sneaked into some nix comments.
-This format is not considered best practice for a variety of good reasons.
+Although this has already sneaked into some nix comments, this format is not considered best practice for various reasons.

 1. Essentially combines the cons of both worlds.
 2. It Takes up more space and needs autocompletion to fill missing `*` beginnings when extended.
 3. Starting every line with `*` creates visual conflicts with the markdown bullet list also starting with `*`.
 4. Pro: Indentation within is clear.
-5. Most nix users cannot identify with java or javascript.
-They like predictable behavior.
+5. Most nix users cannot identify with java or javascript and like predictable behavior.

 ## Section headings considered